epam/AIRUN-Engineering-Benchmark/pages/sandbox-test/reports/copilot/copilot-sonnet-sandbox-tests-november-2024.md

 VSCode version: 1.95.3

 ![example-configuration.png](../../../../images/sandbox-test/copilot/copilot-sonnet-config.png)

+## Summary

+- Inline code suggestions were fast; however, the chat was a bit slower than average
+- A couple of tests failed with a "cannot provide code that matches public code" error
+- Errors appeared in the chat window but disappeared when the request was regenerated

 ---
 <p style="text-align: center;">    © 2024 EPAM Systems, Inc. All Rights Reserved.<br/>    EPAM, EPAM AI/RUN <sup>TM</sup> and the EPAM logo are registered trademarks of EPAM Systems, Inc.<br>    This report is licensed under CC BY-SA 4.0<br/></p>